silvenon/css-customs/readme.md

 }
 ```

-css-customs-loader detects [any valid PostCSS configuration][postcss-config] (including options passed to postcss-loader!) so let's create a configuration file which.
-We'll have a `global.css` file containing our customs and, for the sake of this example, we'll enable all features relevant to this loader:
+css-customs-loader detects [any valid PostCSS configuration][postcss-config] (including options passed to postcss-loader!), so let's create one. `importFrom` will point to a `global.css` file containing our customs and, for the sake of this example, we'll enable all features relevant to this loader:

 ```js
 // postcss.config.js